- 1) Kegel Exercises

 In many cases, water intake can positively impact bladder problems.
 Increasing your water intake will help dislodge any bacteria trying to reside in the urinary tract, thus helping you eliminate a bladder infection/ urinary tract infection (UTI).

 If you have urinary frequency due to prostate problems such as prostate enlargement or inflammation of the prostate (called prostatitis), watching the timing of your fluid intake could help.

 Remember that after you drink a large glass of water, you can expect your hormones to kick in and cause the urge to urinate in 1-1/2 hours and every half hour for the next two hours.
 That means you can gain some control over frequent urination by stopping all fluids after 6:30 pm if your bedtime is expected to be around 10 pm.

 3) The Chinese mushroom, Ganoderma lucidum

-Studies have shown that prostate symptoms of urinary frequency improve significantly when this herb is taken.
+Studies show that prostate symptoms of urinary frequency improve significantly when people take this herb.